json-schema-org/website/pages/understanding-json-schema/reference/string.md

 doesn\'t have a \"DateTime\" type, dates need to be encoded as strings.
 `format` allows the schema author to indicate that the string value should be interpreted as a date.
-By default, `format` is just an annotation and does not effect validation.
+By default, `format` is just an annotation and does not affect validation.

 Optionally, validator [implementations](../../learn/glossary#implementation) can provide a configuration option to enable `format` to function as an assertion rather than just an